-The Oncology Department is seeking a Senior Research Nurse who will report to the Principal Investigator(s) and to the Program Manager, this position is responsible for the coordination and implementation of assigned clinical trials within the research program.
+The Senior Research Nurse is responsible for the coordination and implementation of assigned clinical research trials within the Upper Aerodigestive Cancer Program.

 Evaluates the impact on & availability of resources for assigned clinical trials.